Cr1TiKaL

+Early and personal life

+Charles Christopher White Jr. was born on August 2, 1994, in Tampa, Florida.
+He attended Carrollwood Day School and was a member of the varsity basketball team.
+White attended the University of Tampa and graduated with a bachelor's degree in human sciences with a focus on exercise physiology.

 Internet career

-Early years and content evolution (2006–2017)
+2006–2017: Early years and content evolution

-White started making YouTube videos in 2006, when he most often uploaded videos discussing anime, as well as AMVs and GMVs to his old channels.
+White started making YouTube videos in 2006, when he most often uploaded videos discussing anime, as well as anime music videos and gaming music videos, to his old channels.
 He created his penguinz0 YouTube channel on May 7, 2007.
 During this time, he streamed live on Justin.tv from late 2009 to early 2010.

 In 2013, White was cited by Tubefilter as panning YouTube's new comment system, which required a Google+ account to leave comments on videos.
-In 2015, after eight years of anonymity, White made his Snapchat username, "big_moist", public, revealing his face.
-He uploaded his first video showing his face on camera on March 5, 2017.
 In early 2015, White began speaking about various topics, including internet drama.
 He drew attention from media outlets for his commentary videos, which were often of discourse about online platforms and considerably critical of YouTube's policies.
-In December 2016, White began co-hosting The Official Podcast with fellow Internet personalities Zealot, Huggbees, and Kaya Orsan.
+In December 2016, White began co-hosting The Official Podcast with fellow Internet personalities Jackson Clarke, Andrew Wagenheim, and Kaya Orsan.

-Media outlets sparsely referenced White's gameplay videos; his 2015 video on Ark: Survival Evolved was referenced by The Daily Star.
+Media outlets sparsely referred to White's gameplay videos; his 2015 video on Ark: Survival Evolved was referenced by The Daily Star.
 The Daily Dot wrote that White is known for his "sardonic commentary."
 In February 2016, The Guardian included his video reaction to the Fine Brothers' React World controversy in their coverage of the situation.
-Kotaku referenced White's 2017 video demonstrating character customization in Mass Effect: Andromeda.
+Kotaku referred to White's 2017 video demonstrating character customization in Mass Effect: Andromeda.